protolambda/go-libp2p-gossip-berlin/README.md

 ### Profiling settings

-Common settings for *hackathon results*:
+Common settings for the produced *hackathon results* (not claiming perfectness, time constraints to for pretty parametrization apply):

 ```go
 // total hosts